SteitzTo/Steitzto/README.md

 Welcome to my Github Profil.
 I started here on November 2024.

-I'm intressted about some Homeautomation, Node-Red and RaspberryPi.
+I'm intressted about some Homeautomation, Node-Red and RaspberryPi and MagicMirror.

 I work as a Systemadministrator and live near Bad Kreuznach in Germany.